Community School

 In the summer of 2012, they built the second school building and the saying, “if you build it, they will come” couldn’t have been more real as 700+ students enrolled for the 2012-2013 school year.

 In the spring of 2013, the third school structure was built.
 The cafeteria and office building were constructed in the summer of 2014 and the high school building was finished the summer of 2016.
+In the summer of 2017, we built a computer + science lab and an office for administration.
+The final two school buildings were built in the summer of 2022.

 first graduating class standing with Webert, June 2019